huggingface/blog/phi2-intel-meteor-lake.md

 Partnering with Intel, we have integrated OpenVINO in Optimum Intel, our open-source library dedicated to accelerating Hugging Face models on Intel platforms ([Github](https://github.com/huggingface/optimum-intel), [documentation](https://huggingface.co/docs/optimum/intel/index)).

-This integration makes quantizing Phi-2 to 4-bit straightforward.
-We define a quantization configuration, set the optimization parameters, and load the model from the hub.
-Once it has been quantized and optimized, we store it locally.
-The code snippet below shows you how to adapt your existing code quickly.

 First make sure you have the latest version of `optimum-intel` with all the necessary libraries installed:

 ```bash
 pip install --upgrade-strategy eager optimum[openvino,nncf]
 ```

-Then apply 4-bit weight quantization on your models weights :
+This integration makes quantizing Phi-2 to 4-bit straightforward.
+We define a quantization configuration, set the optimization parameters, and load the model from the hub.
+Once it has been quantized and optimized, we store it locally.

 ```python
 from transformers import AutoTokenizer, pipeline